sipian/CS3563-DBMS/kaggle-challenge/submission/README.md

 #### How to run
 + Since postgres can have problem of being run by postgres user, [this](http://suite.opengeo.org/docs/latest/dataadmin/pgGettingStarted/firstconnect.html#allowing-local-connections) can be used to allow to run from normal user.
-+ Also it is recommended to run the python program with `sudo`.
++ It is recommended to run the python program with `sudo`.
 + If there is an error message of `train_user_ratings.csv` file not found, the relative path for all the `.csv` can be changed to an absolute path in the Python code.